wxleong/tpm2-tbs/README.md

 # Disclaimer

 The project will interact with your Windows' TPM.
-Know what you are doing or risk bricking your Windows machine!
+Know what you are doing or risk losing your precious data!

 # Table of Contents